Syed-ty/backend/README.md

-# Comment System Web Application - Backend (Nodejs with postgreSQL)
+# Comment System Web Application - Backend (Nodejs with MongoDB)

 Install the necessary dependency by using this command ---   npm install